rydurham/Sentinel/readme.md

 ```
 php artisan config:publish rydurham/sentinel
 ```
 The config file will allow you to control many aspects of Sentinels operation.
 [Take a look](src/config/config.php) to see what options are available.
+If you want to add fields to your user table, this can be done with the config options.

 ### Usage: Filters and Routes
 Once installed, Sentinel adds a series of [routes](src/routes.php) for User interaction.
 You will need to add links to these routes in your app's layouts.